 This study was the first to suggest that leaky gut syndrome might be part of the development of Crohn’s and other chronic health diseases.

 Despite a growing number of doctors who are now checking for it and treating it, the modern medical community at large is still in denial about this important contributor to many chronic diseases.
-This means it’s in your best interest to be as educated as possible on this topic in case you might be suffering from it.
+This means it’s in your best interest to be as educated as possible on this topic in case you or someone you care for might be suffering from it.

 What is a Leaky Gut?